 Some paper media high efficiency filters, sometimes identified as HEPA filters can do an effective and excellent filtration of the air; however, some models may also cause a large pressure drop across the filter.
-The contractor should access the capabilities of Figure 22: Air filter Maintenance.

-the duct system to deliver sufficient airflow if this type of filter is considered.
+The contractor should access the capabilities of the duct system to deliver sufficient air flow if this type of filter is considered.

-Recommended: Electronic air filters using electrostatic precipitation to remove dust are excellent filtration devices.
+Recommended: Electronic air filters using electrostatic precipitation to remove dust are an excellent filtration device.
 A 16" x 25" model is an ideal fit with this furnace in the case of a side mounted return air inlet.
 The furnace control module is supplied with electrical terminals for use with electronic air cleaners.